luizpauloprado/livro-entendendo-algoritmos/readme.md

 - In-place sorting: It sorts the array without requiring extra storage space.
 - Stability: It is a stable sorting algorithm, meaning that elements with equal values maintain their relative order in the sorted output.

-How it works:
-- Iterate through the list: Start from the beginning of the list and compare the first element with the second.
-- Compare and Swap: If the elements are in the wrong order (e.g., for ascending sort, if the current element is greater than the next), swap them.
-- Move to the next pair: Continue this comparison and swapping process for all adjacent pairs in the list during a single pass.
-- Repeat Passes: After one pass, the largest (or smallest, depending on the sort order) unsorted element will be in its correct position at the end of the unsorted portion of the list.
-Repeat the entire process for the remaining unsorted portion of the list.
-- Termination: The algorithm terminates when a full pass through the list occurs without any swaps, meaning the list is sorted.

 ### Searching Algorithms:
 **Binary search:**